 Early Theme Park Entry

-The Early Entry benefit returned Aug.
-8, 2022.
-With early entry, hotel guests can enter either theme park (with a theme park reservation, of course) 30 minutes before park opening.
+With Early Entry, hotel guests can enter either theme park (with a theme park reservation, of course) 30 minutes before park opening.
 Guests with early entry can access select attractions, dining and shopping locations during that time.

 Other park guests (non-Disney hotel guests) can also enter the theme parks up to 30 minutes early, but they are held back from entering lands by ropes until the official park opening.
 Then the ropes are dropped and everyone can head to attractions when the park opens.